revdotcom/speech-datasets/earnings21/README.md

 | CONTRACTION | A word or group of words resulting from shortening an original form OR can be transformed into a common form. | I’ll (I will), going to (gonna) |
 | ALPHANUMERIC | A token that is comprised of letters and numbers | 8th, Q4 |
 | FALLBACK | A word that does not conform to a normal word.
 This is usually words that contain an unknown symbol (like &) or words that were only partially spoken (like th-) | Q&M, lo- |

+# Results
+Tables found in the paper along with all entity class WER can be found within the `transcripts` directory.